 I would not try to clean the rear lens element of a DSLR or Compact System Camera (CSC) beyond just blowing any dust off of it.
 Being that the rear lens element should almost always be protected from the elements, it shouldn't need to be cleaned much.

 Do not use compressed “air” on a camera.
-Unless held perfectly upright for short amounts of time, these can emit aerosol and the pressure involved can damage some areas of a camera.
+Unless held perfectly upright for short amounts of time, these can emit aerosol, and the pressure involved can damage some areas of a camera.

 There are techniques to clean a camera’s sensor, but other than blowing off the sensor with a blower, I would recommend not doing this yourself.
-Although you can do this, it would be terrible to damage your camera’s sensor.
+Although you can, it would be terrible to damage your camera’s sensor.
 If your camera’s sensor gets dirty, have it professionally cleaned.
 A professional knows what they are doing, and if they happen to make a mistake, they should cover it.